Cogimuntu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Learning about Loops; nested loops
+my functions and loops readme